-During the 2001 CDBG Program Year, the Coalition has accomplished securing a year round homeless shelter and they completed a brochure of services for the homeless.
+During the 2002 CDBG Program Year, the Coalition has expanded their beds to full capacity at the Shelter and updated their brochure of services for the homeless.
 The homeless shelter is located at 2853 North Avenue.
 The following services and human services providers including faith-based organizations have been identified and included on the brochure.